-FEBRUARY 2020 MARCH 2020 APRIL 2020 MAY 2020 JUNE 2020 Orientation to Deadline for IB school Scheduling IB IB books on Final the students and internal applications students sale reconsideration of to parents about Decisions made Year one for the Two day pending IB programme about the qualified academic year workshop for applications based students 2020-2021 the IB on final year grades students/ and overall parents for evaluation detailed orientation: CAS/EE/IA /Policies / Expectations AUGUST 2020 SEPTEMBER 2020 OCTOBER 2020 NOVEMBER DECEMBER 2020 Administration -IB student -Planning the 2020 (Before the winter and Teachers orientation with IB CAS programme -EE induction break) all students back to school Coordinator. with the CAS week must meet their Get introductions on Coordinator and - Orientation supervisors and fill each course advisors (1 st on Academic in EE form #2 requirements, formal interview) Honesty Readiness to Start external and internal -Introduce -All students Research assessments. expectations for submit (A copy to EE -Parent orientation CAS/ Hold initial proposed Coordinator/ DP on DP expectations and guidance interviews with students/ Topic Area to EE Coordinator) - DP students get Introduce CAS Coordinator/ detailed explanation project and give DP of the Extended Essay graphic Coordinator process with timeline organizers for (proposal - Introduce TOK students to form 1 is due Presentation.
-This generate ideas on internal assessment -Train students Managebac) will be completed in to use - Assign an ongoing manner Managebac supervisor to throughout the first 5 each student year and the first , semester of year 2.

-Students will choose

-a time based on
+FEBRUARY 2023 MARCH 2023 APRIL 2023 MAY 2023 JUNE 2023 Orientation to Deadline for IB school Scheduling IB IB books on Final the students and internal applications students sale reconsideration of to parents about Decisions made Year one for the Two day pending IB programme about the qualified academic year workshop for applications based students 2023-2024 the IB on final year grades students/ and overall parents for evaluation detailed orientation: CAS/EE/IA /Policies / Expectations AUGUST 2023 SEPTEMBER 2023 OCTOBER 2023 NOVEMBER DECEMBER 2023 Administration -IB students are in -Planning the 2023 (Before the winter and Teachers and will get to study CAS programme -EE induction break)all students back to school this timeline with IB with the CAS week must meet their Coordinator.
+Coordinator and - Orientation supervisors and fill Get introductions on advisors (1 st on Academic in EE form #2 each course formal interview) Honesty Readiness to Start requirements, -Introduce -All students Research external and internal expectations for submit (A copy to EE assessments.
+CAS/ Hold initial proposed Coordinator/ DP -Parent Orientation interviews with Topic Area to Coordinator) on DP expectations students/ EE and guidance Introduce CAS Coordinator/ project and give DP - DP students get graphic Coordinator detailed explanation organizers for (proposal of the Extended Essay students to form 1 is due process with timeline generate ideas on - Introduce TOK -Train students Managebac) Presentation.
+This to use - Assign internal assessment Managebac supervisor to will be completed in each student an ongoing manner throughout the first year and the first semester of year 2.
+Students will choose a time based on relationship with course outline.
+A few students will present at the end of each unitIdentify and review potential topic(s) and/or subjects of interest with guidelines -Participate in EE and skills induction workshops during the first termTrain students to use Managebac and Turnitin.com for EE -End of add and drop period (15 days from receipt of schedule) JANUARY 2024 -Midterm Exams -laboratory hours for -Outline for IA -Outline for MAY 2024 -Outline for -Introduce the Group4 essays 50% of the Extended Essay criteria for the - Physics, Chemistry - Math HL CAS work - All students Language A: and Biology Group 4 exploration -Language and should have English/ Arabic Project - Data project Literature completed Language and Collection & proposals due Internal significant CAS Literature and Processing (DCP) - TOK internal Assessment work (about 75 CAS English draft #1 due assessment due - Written hours) Literature individual oral - Language and Literature SL/HL round two. - Drafts of Task #2 - Physics, Mock of LanguageA: English and commentary Internal Assessment Language and Chemistry & Arabic Lang/Lit and - Mock of - Further Oral Activity Literature and Biology Group English Literature Language A: #1 English 4 Project - Individual Oral English/ Arabic - Language B SL/HL Literature completed Commentary Language & actual interactive oral Internal final draft due - Language B SL/HL Literature and activity 2 Assessment due - Language B Individual oral English - Comparative Art - Written Task #2 SL/HL actual presentations, Literature Study Proposal with - Physics, interactive actual Oral Activity 1 preliminary sketches Chemistry & oral activity 3 - Language B AB and drafted writing Biology Group 4 initio, Oral due.
+Project - Discussion, actual

-relationship with

-course outline.
-A few

-students will present

-at the end of each

-unit.

--Identify and review

-potential topic(s)

-and/or subjects of

-interest with

-guidelines

--Participate in EE and

-skills induction

-workshops during the

-first term.

--Train students to use

-Managebac and Turnitin.com for EE

--End of add and drop

-period (15 days from

-receipt of schedule)

-JANUARY 2021 FEBRUARY 2021 MARCH 2021 APRIL 2021 MAY 2021

--Midterm Exams -laboratory hours for -Outline for IA -Outline for -Outline for

--Introduce the Group 4 essays 50% of the Extended Essay

-criteria for the - Physics, Chemistry - Math HL CAS work - All students

-Language A: and Biology Group 4 exploration -Language and should have

-English/ Arabic Project - Data project Literature completed

-Language and Collection & proposals due Internal significant CAS

-Literature and Processing (DCP) - TOK internal Assessment work (about 75 CAS

-English draft #1 due assessment due - Written hours)

-Literature - Language and round two.
-Task #2 - Mock of Language

-individual oral Literature SL/HL - Drafts of - Physics, A: English and

-commentary Internal Assessment Language and Chemistry & Arabic Lang/Lit and

-- Mock of - Further Oral Activity Literature and Biology Group English Literature

-Language A: #1 English 4 Project - Individual Oral

-English/ Arabic Language & Language B SL/HL actual interactive oral Literature Internal completed final draft due Commentary - Language B SL/HL

-Literature and activity 2 Assessment due - Language B Individual oral

-English - Comparative Art - Written Task #2 SL/HL actual presentations,

-Literature Study Proposal with - Physics, interactive actual

-Oral Activity 1 preliminary sketches Chemistry & oral activity 3 - Language B AB

-and drafted writing Biology Group 4 - Second initio, Oral

-- Turn in one due.
-Project - Economics Discussion, actual

-semester of CAS Conclusion & Portfolio due

-Activity Forms/